-Tahiti and her Islands: Doning business and staying in touch
+The Islands of Tahiti: Doing business and staying in touch

-Doing Business in Tahiti and her Islands
+Doing Business in The Islands of Tahiti

 Mon-Fri 0800-1200 and 1330-1730, Sat 0800-1200.

-Cultured black pearls, fish and coconut products.
+Cultured pearls, fish and coconut products.

-Fuels, food, machinery and equipment.
+Refined petroleum, food, machinery and equipment.

 Main trading partners

-(central office in Papeete) Mon-Fri 0700-1800, Sat-Sun 0800-1100 (outside Papeete, there is a restricted service in the afternoons and at weekends).
+The central office in Papeete is open Mon-Fri 0700-1800, Sat-Sun 0800-1100 hours.
+Outside Papeete, there is a restricted service in the afternoons and at weekends.